binerogroup/documentation/networking/router/routing-between-networks.rst

 Dynamic routing
 ---------------

 For wanting to use a dynamic routing protocol (most commonly BGP), you would need to use instances as routers.
-Binero.cloud only supports static routing in the routers.
+Binero cloud only supports static routing in the routers.

 ..  seealso::
     - :doc:`static-routing`
     - :doc:`security-groups/index`
     - :doc:`../regions-and-availability-zones`